TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 ```

 Now I can view the random file.
-The data that would be interesting to us is in the form of key: value pairs such as:
+The data which would be interesting to us is in the form of key: value pairs such as:

 *(The following data is cut and modified, just to show different parts of the file structure.
 The formula is not real one)*
 ```